Northern Territory rural and remote health services

 What types of health services are available?

+There are major public teaching hospitals in Darwin and Alice Springs, and smaller public hospitals in Nhulunbuy (also known as Gove), Katherine and Tennant Creek.
 Many communities don't have easy access to hospitals or doctors.
-Services are delivered through health clinics and primary health care sites based in a number of regional and remote areas of the NT.
+Services are delivered through health clinics and primary health care sites based in regional and remote areas of the NT.

 Careflight operates a 24-hour emergency flight service for the Top End.
 Emergency flights for Central Australia are provided by St John Ambulance and the Royal Flying Doctor Service.
 The Royal Flying Doctor Service also provides telehealth and medical chests and outreach services to Central Australia.
+Medical chests are packs that have a range of medical and non-medical items that can help treat people in remote areas.

-Aboriginal and Torres Strait Islander health
+Aboriginal and/or Torres Strait Islander health

 Culturally appropriate services are available through Aboriginal Medical Services.

-Travelling to medical and health services
+Travelling to health services

 - Hospitals provide urgent after-hours care in some regions.

-To find health services in the Northern Territory
+To find health services in the Northern Territory specific to your needs, visit the following:

-- Community care centres
+- community care centres

 - Carers NT